-Burtt R. Ehrlich, 67, has served as one of our directors since June 2002.
-Mr. Ehrlich has served as a director of Armor Holdings, Inc. since January 1996 and as a member of the Board of Directors of Langer, Inc. since February 2001.
+Burtt R. Ehrlich, 68, has served as one of our directors since June 2002.
+Prior to the completion of the acquisition of Armor Holdings, Inc., by BAE Systems plc on July 31, 2007, Mr. Ehrlich served as a director of Armor Holdings, Inc. since January 1996.
+Mr. Ehrlich has also served as a member of the Board of Directors of Langer, Inc. since February 2001.
 Mr. Ehrlich served as Chairman and Chief Operating Officer of Ehrlich Bober Financial Corp. (the predecessor of Benson Eyecare Corporation) from December 1986 until October 1992, and as a director of Benson Eyecare Corporation from October 1992 until November 1995.

-Donald L. House, 65, has served as one of our directors since January 1993.
+Donald L. House, 66, has served as one of our directors since January 1993.
 Mr. House served as Chairman of our Board of Directors from January 1994 until December 1997 and as our President from January 1993 until December 1993.
-Mr. House also serves on the board of directors of Carreker Corporation which is listed on the NASDAQ Global Stock Market.
 Mr. House is a private investor and he serves on the board of directors of several privately-held technology companies.

-Nicholas Sokolow, 57, has served as one of our directors since June 2002.
-Mr. Sokolow has served as a member of the Board of Directors of Armor Holdings, Inc. since January 1996.
-Mr. Sokolow has also served as a member of the Board of Directors of Net Perceptions, Inc. since April 2004.
-Mr. Sokolow has been a partner in the law firm of Sokolow, Carreras & Associes since 1994.
+Nicholas Sokolow, 58, has served as one of our directors since June 2002.
+Prior to the completion of the acquisition of Armor Holdings, Inc., by BAE Systems plc on July 31, 2007, Mr. Sokolow served as a member of the Board of Directors of Armor Holdings, Inc. since January 1996.
+Mr. Sokolow has also served as a member of the Board of Directors of Stamford Industrial Group, Inc., formerly known as Net Perceptions, Inc. ("SIG") since April 2004.
+Since 2007, Mr. Sokolow has been practicing in the law firm of Lebow & Sokolow LLP.
+From 1994 to 2007 Mr. Sokolow was a partner in the law firm of Sokolow, Carreras & Partners.
 From June 1973 until October 1994, Mr. Sokolow was an associate and partner in the law firm of Coudert Brothers.

-The affirmative vote of a plurality of the votes cast in person or by proxy at the Meeting is necessary for the election of directors (assuming a quorum of a majority of the outstanding shares of common stock is present).
+The affirmative vote of a plurality of the votes cast in person or by proxy at the Meeting is necessary for the election as directors of the four nominees named in this Proxy Statement (assuming a quorum of a majority of the outstanding shares of common stock is present).